RickWeber/wordle_search/README.md

 # wordle_search
-Python script to help me narrow down my wordle guesses.
+A python script to help me narrow down my wordle guesses.

 At the terminal run: